Installation and start

 View source code

-Assembly code is presented as C# in the Code Viewer, which has the look and feel of editor tabs in Visual Studio.
+Assembly code is presented as C# in the Code Viewer, which displays source or decompiled code in multiple tabs.
 Code syntax is highlighted ReSharper-style, with distinctive colors for properties, types, accessors, and methods.
 When you put the caret at a delimiter, be it a brace or parenthesis, it gets highlighted along with its counterpart, bringing focus to the scope of the particular code block you're in.

 Navigate and search